ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

 * The base prefix namespace is *ILIAS* and is pointing at the subdirectory */src*.
 Therefore, all Modules and Services MUST be located in the directory */src*.
 * The subdirectory */classes* for Modules and Services will not be needed anymore and MUST be removed.
 * The prefixes "*class.*" and "*il*" for ILIAS classes will not be needed anymore and MUST be removed.
+* Newly created interfaces MUST be suffixed by "*Interface*".
+* Newly created abstract classes MUST be prefixed by "*Abstract*".
-* Newly created interfaces, abstract classes and traits MUST follow the PSR Naming Conventions: https://www.php-fig.org/bylaws/psr-naming-conventions.
-Already existing interfaces, abstract classes and traits SHOULD be renamed.
+* Newly created traits MUST be suffixed by "*Trait*".
+* Existing interfaces, abstract classes and traits SHOULD be renamed accordingly.
-* Every Module and Service folder MUST have a subdirectory for every type of asset (js, css, templates, images, docs) existing in this Module / Service.
+* Every Module and Service folder MUST have a subdirectory for every type of asset existing in this Module / Service.
+Possible asset types:
+    * js
+    * css
+    * templates
+    * images
+    * docs

 *Examples:*